nbonamy/rag-youtube/README.md

 ## Configuration

-You can change some defaults bu creating a `rag-youtube.conf` file in the base folder.
+You can change some defaults by creating a `rag-youtube.conf` file in the base folder.

 The following options are available (values below are the default ones)